EhsanYousefi/closet/README.md

 ```
 as you see Closet didn't change activerecord default behaviour.

-Use `#restore` if you want to restore buried record/records:
+Use `#restore` if you want to restore buried record:
 ```ruby
 user.buried?
 # => true